iifl-logo

 DECLARATIONS BY INDEPENDENT DIRECTORS

-The Company has received declarations from the Independent Directors under Section 149(6) of the Companies Act, 2013 and
+The Company has received declarations from the Independent Directors under Section 149(6) of the Companies Act, 2013 and Regulation 25 of SEBI (LODR) Regulations, 2015 confirming their independence vis-a-vis the Company.

-In the opinion of the Board all the Independent Directors possess integrity, expertise and experience (including the proficiency) to act as independent Director.
+In the opinion of the Board all the Independent Directors possess integrity, expertise and experience (including the proficiency) to act as Independent Director.

 BOARD EVALUATION AND ASSESSMENT

-In Ramky Infrastructure Limited, since there is clear demarcation between the Board and the management, efforts are made to ensure that the information flow from the organization to the Board in decision making is flowing without any hindrance.
+In Ramky Infrastructure Limited, since there is clear demarcation between the Board and the Management, efforts are made to ensure that the information flow from the organization to the Board in decision making is flowing without any hindrance.

 This in turn helps the board in providing the external expertise opinion and feedback so that the necessary guidance is provided to the management and employees at large.

 In furtherance to this, yearly the Independent Directors performance is evaluated as to how participative the independent directors are in providing the insights regarding various fields and areas of operation and various amendments and updates and internal functioning of the organization external of the company.
 The Company believes that the formal evaluation of the board and of the individual directors, on an annual basis, is a potentially effective way to respond to the demand for greater board accountability and effectiveness.
 For the company, the evaluation provides an ongoing means for directors to assess their individual and collective performance and effectiveness.
-In addition to greater board accountability, evaluation of board members helps in-a) More effective board process b) Better collaboration and communication c) Greater clarity with regard to members roles and responsibilities d) Improved the relations with chairman, managing directors and Board Members The evaluation process covers the following aspects
+In addition to greater board accountability, evaluation of board members helps in-a) More effective board process b) Better collaboration and communication c) Greater clarity with regard to members roles and responsibilities d) Improved the relations with Chairman, Managing Directors and Board Members The evaluation process covers the following aspects a) Self-evaluation of directors b) Evaluation of the performance and effectiveness of the board c) Evaluation of the performance and effectiveness of the committees d) Feedback from the non-executive directors to the chairman e) Feedback on management support to the board.

 FAMILIARIZATION PROGRAMME FOR INDEPENDENT DIRECTORS

-The Board hereby put forth that there are many experienced independent directors on the Board of RIL.
+The Board hereby put forth that there are many experienced Independent Directors on the Board of RIL.

 They only provide their feedback and suggest the management further as to the various decision to be taken and the direction the entity has to take to steer the company to the path of sustainability and profitability.

-Disclosure Requirements) Regulations, 2015, on appointment of the Independent Directors, induction program is held to familiarize the directors with the Companys operations and businesses.
+Therefore, the Company through its Senior Managerial Personnel familiarizes the Independent Directors with the Business model, revenue generation model and cash flow models of the projects and the various functional hindrances faced by the Company.
+In terms of Clause 25(7) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, on appointment of the Independent Directors, induction program is held to familiarize the directors with the Companys operations and businesses.
 An Interaction with the key executives of the Company is also facilitated to make them more familiar with the operations carried by the company.
 Detailed presentations on the business of the company are also made to the Directors.
-Direct meetings with the Chairman of the committee and the Managing Director are further facilitated for the new appointee to familiarize him/her about the Company/ its businesses and the group practices as the case may be and link is available at the website http://ramkyinfrastructure.com
+Direct meetings with the Managing Director are further facilitated for the new appointee to familiarize him/her about the Company/its businesses and the group practices as the case may be and link is available at the website http:// ramkyinfrastructure.com A separate meeting of the Independent Directors was held on 06.04.2024 and 08.02.2025 for evaluation of the Board and Executive Directros for F.Y.
+2023-24 and FY.
+2024-25 respectively.

 DIRECTORS RESPONSIBILITY STATEMENT